open/close all folders

 - Samson & Goliath episode "Operation Peril".
 After Samson and Goliath reach the ship's control room, the Big Bad pushes a button and the floor slides open underneath them and they fall into a containment area.

-- Defenders of the Earth includes a rare example of the heroic team setting this kind of trap.
+- Defenders of the Earth includes an inversion of this trope.
 Monitor's security system includes a trap door which opens to reveal an energy mesh which instantly incinerates anything which touches it.
-Presumably, this was designed with Ming's Ice Robots in mind, but the only time viewers see it deployed is when Ming has taken control of Dynak-X and turned her against the Defenders.
-Mandrake nearly falls to his death when the rope he and three of his fellow Defenders are using to cross the pit over the energy mesh breaks, but his friends manage to pull him up just in time.
+This trap is first deployed onscreen when Ming takes control of Dynak-X and turns her against the Defenders.
+Mandrake nearly falls to his death when the rope he and three of his fellow Defenders are using to cross the pit over the energy mesh breaks, but Lothar pulls him up just in time.

-- In Visionaries: Knights Of The Magical Light, Darkstorm has several lever-operated trap doors in his throne room.
+- In Visionaries, Darkstorm has several lever-operated trap doors in his throne room.
 However, the episode "Honor Among Thieves" sees him (courtesy of Ectar) fall into one of these traps.